Brexit: What's happened and what's next? | The China Post

 Any extension would also need the unanimous approval of the leaders of the remaining 27 EU member-states — and the British government would have to provide a valid reason for doing so.

-Finish Prime Minister Antti Rinne, who currently holds the rotating EU presidency, said on Wednesday there isn’t enough widespread support among EU leaders to grant a third extension.
+Finnish Prime Minister Antti Rinne, whose country currently holds the rotating EU presidency, said on Wednesday there isn’t enough widespread support among EU leaders to grant a third extension.

 Although EU leaders are growing frustrated with the stalled process and preparing for a no-deal scenario, they’re also looking to avoid the likely economic catastrophe that would come with the UK leaving without a deal.